sheikhdiallo/COM304_FOUNDATION_1/workup/session6/docs/operating-systems.md

 ## Scheduling

 Modern computers appear to be doing many tasks at the same time.
-The reality, however is that the `operating system` is managing the CPU so that it's time is shared across multiple processes giving the illusion of 'multi tasking'
+The reality, however is that the `operating system` is managing the CPU so that it's time is shared across multiple processes giving the illusion of `multi tasking`

 Processes are represented by areas of memory which hold the code, variables and copies of the CPU's PC, LR and SP from when the process was last running.